iq-coryp/documentation-testing/pages/guides/dropship-test-order.md

 ## Step 2 - Create a Dropship Customer

 The first step in creating a dropship test order is to create a customer account.
 The address for this customer will be the shipping endpoint for the order.
-In this scenario we will be shipping a product to the customer's address.
+In this scenario, we will be shipping a product to the customer's address.

 ### Step 2.1 - Create Customer